 - Fried chicken: The crispy texture and savory flavor of fried chicken are a perfect match for the earthy taste of collard greens.

-- Black-eyed peas: Another staple of Southern cuisine, black-eyed peas add protein and texture to the meal, complementing the greens beautifully.
+- Black-eyed peas: Another staple of Southern cuisine, black-eyed peas add texture to the meal, complementing the greens beautifully.

 - Macaroni and cheese: Creamy macaroni and cheese provides a comforting and indulgent addition to the meal.